Caroline Düberg Martinsson, Innovation Manager Wargön Innovation. Photo: Elin Segerlind

 Despite her previous experience in the field, Caroline thinks she learned a lot during her training in Västra Götaland's innovation system.
 And she is looking forward to working on the challenge itself, which involves coaching companies in Västra Götaland to transition to the new, circular economy.

-- It was a great training course.
+- It was a great training.
 I got a whole toolbox of different models and examples I can use in my job.
-But above all, I gained contacts and a large network with which I can exchange ideas.
+But most importantly, I got contacts and a large network that I can talk to.
 Basically, all innovation coaches share the same issues, even if they are in different industries.
-Now it's so exciting to finally get started!
-It's really a huge group effort to support the companies in the region to change.
+Now it's so exciting to finally be up and running!
+It's really a huge team effort to support businesses in the region to transform.
 And this challenge we have taken on will be a catalyst that will lead to a plethora of new solutions," says Caroline.

 Making circular loops profitable

-- In a linear economy, the product disappears with the customer, while in a circular economy you can have a relationship with the customer throughout the user phase.
+- In a linear economy, the product disappears with the customer, while in a circular economy, you can have a relationship with the customer throughout the use phase.

 For her part, Caroline sees a challenge in the challenge itself.
-Converting a company that thinks linearly to become circular is not done in a flash.
+Converting a company that thinks in a linear way to become circular is not done in a flash.
 You have to work with the entire value chain and work in stages.
 At the same time, she wants to be able to demonstrate important, clear results during the challenge itself.

 - Now it's time for action.
-After the initial training, we leave the theoretical part of the challenge and work practically with the companies.
-It's great fun," says Caroline.
+After the initial training, in the challenge we leave the theoretical and work practically with the companies.
+It's great fun," Caroline concludes.

 Read more about the Circular Design and New Business Challenge

-Learn more about Region Västra Götaland's Circular Business Models initiative.
+Read more about Region Västra Götaland's Circular Business Models initiative